drisskhattabi6/Django-Blog-Project/README.md

 ```

 The development server will start, and you can access the Blog Project by navigating to `http://127.0.0.1:8000/` in your web browser.

+  By default, you will find that there is data in the data base already. you can edit, create ou delete it using admin pannel after creating super user.

 ------